aappddeevv/scala-vdom/README.md

 The virtual DOM may work across browser vendors although quirks in those browse may cause problems.

+Note that the implementation approach allows you to use scala-vdom in multiple ways.
+For example, you can use it as a traditional virtual dom with diffing the full tree or you can use it to stream a set of patches to a node for application (using patches and IOActions) and hence skip the entire vdom diffing process altogether.
+This last approach is much like the [github.com/incremental-dom](incremental-dom) approach.
+In the "incremental" model, patches hold content information that is applied incrementally to the node.
+Note that the incremental-dom model is essentially like a XAML processor from the MS-world.
+XAML processors take XML and send a stream of "element" building instructions to an engine.
+This last approach does require significant amounts of state in the instruction processing engine but does remove the need for diffing DOM trees.
+Notice that we get this for free by explicitly modeling patches as a programmer-level class versus making it an opaque object. incremental-dom actually does store the virtual tree, it just stores it directly in the DOM elements themselves (:-)).

+It's weird how all of the implementations that deal with trees and UIs are similar but slightly different across the virtual dom world and many approaches used in the past and current.

 ## Issues
 There are many issues that currently make this library unusable for production use.
 These issues will be resolved in future releases.